Several homes damaged after a tornado rips through central Wisconsin, officials say – KION546

 “The tornado took down multiple trees, power lines, and barns,” the county’s sheriff’s office wrote in a Facebook post.
 “There is wide spread power outage and damage to a number of homes as well.”

-In the meantime, officials are asking people to avoid the area because many roads remain impassible and littered with debris from the damage.
+In the meantime, officials asked people to avoid the area because many roads remain impassible and littered with debris from the damage.

 Tomah is about 100 miles northwest of Madison, Wisconsin.

-As of late Wednesday, more than 130,000 homes and businesses in Wisconsin were in the dark following the storm, according to PowerOutage.us.
+As of Thursday morning, nearly 100,000 homes and businesses in Wisconsin were in the dark following the storm, according to PowerOutage.us.

 Mile Bluff Medical Center in Mauston, Wisconsin, said a storm passed through its area and damaged trees and vehicles, though the facility experienced minor damage.
-The storm also prompted patients, residents and staff members to shelter in place as the storm passed.
+The storm also prompted patients, residents and staff members to shelter in place.

 “We are currently running on back-up power, which allows us to safely care for all patients and residents who are currently in our facility,” the medical center wrote in a Facebook post, adding power was expected to be restored in the evening.